 Sectigo also publishes Certificate status information using Online Certificate Status Protocol (OCSP).
 Sectigo's OCSP responders are capable of providing a 'good' or 'revoked' status for all Certificates issued under the terms of this CPS.
 If queried for a certificate which was not issued by Sectigo the responder will provide 'unauthorized'.
 In the case of Object Signing and Document Signing Certificates only, the OCSP responders will continue to give a 'good' status for unrevoked Certificates even after their expiry - for at least 20 years from issuance.
-In the case of all other Certificate types the OCSP responders will give an 'unknown' response for expired Certificates.
+The OCSP responders will give an 'unknown' response for expired Certificates.